Timers

 }

-3 Call the TimerScheduler API to register a new timer.
-Note that it returns CompletionStage<Done>.
-A successful completion means that Akka registered the timer.
+3 Calls the TimerScheduler API to register a new timer, which returns CompletionStage<Done>.
+A successful completion indicates that Akka registered the timer.

-4 Order id is used to generate a unique name for the timer.
+4 Uses the order id to generate a unique timer name.

-6 Schedule a deferred call to the Timed Action component.
-We will cover it in a while.
+6 Schedules a deferred call to the Timed Action component, covered next.

-7 Finally, compose the timerRegistration CompletionStage with a call to OrderEntity to place the order.
+7 Composes the timerRegistration CompletionStage with a call to OrderEntity to place the order.

 Handling the timer call